Status: Special Area of Conservation (SAC)

 Specific information on the conservation objectives relating to this site is provided in the Conservation Advice section.

 The acquisition of new data may result in updates to our knowledge on feature presence and extent within this site.
-The most up to date information are reflected on the map on this page and in JNCC’s MPA mapper and the evidence underpinning this can be viewed in the Evidence section.
+The most up to date information are reflected on the map on this page and in JNCC’s MPA Mapper and the evidence underpinning this can be viewed in the Monitoring and Evidence section.

 Site Timeline